 - Parking space for electric cars

-- No fewer than five ISO-certified charging machines (refer to the table below for a detailed representation of the required machines)
+- No fewer than five ISO-certified charging machines ( the table below is a detailed representation of the required machines)

 |Charger Types||Charger Connectors||Rated Voltage||Number of Charging Points|